cenab/triaj-research/PAPER.md

 Our model reads six groups of information (vitals, symptoms, risks, context, labs, and simple interactions), combines them with a lightweight attention mechanism, and predicts the ESI level.
 We add a safety‑aware training objective that makes under‑triage (predicting a milder level than the truth) much more costly than over‑triage, and we add an extra penalty for missing truly critical cases (ESI1–2).
 After training, we calibrate predicted probabilities and set decision thresholds with either a small search or a simple conformal rule that guarantees high recall for critical cases on validation data.

 On 558k encounters, the centralized model reaches \CentralAcc{} accuracy (Macro‑F1 \CentralMacroFOne{}), with reliable probabilities (NLL \CentralNLL{}, ECE \CentralECE{}, Brier \CentralBrier{}).
 In a representative 5‑client, 10‑round federated run, the global model achieves \FLAcc{} accuracy (Macro‑F1 \FLMacroFOne{}).
 Although federated accuracy is lower under these default settings, it provides a solid baseline to improve with more rounds, personalization, and robust aggregation.
-We assume an honest‑but‑curious server (no secure aggregation or differential privacy) and report communication cost per round to inform privacy‑enhancing deployments.
+In addition to secure aggregation, our implementation optionally supports differentially private training via DP‑SGD (Opacus), with per‑round/client privacy accounting (\(\varepsilon,\delta\)) to quantify privacy–utility trade‑offs.
 \end{abstract}

 \begin{IEEEkeywords}
-Triage, federated learning, multi-modal modeling, hierarchical classification, clinical safety, privacy-enhancing AI
+Triage, federated learning, multi-modal modeling, hierarchical classification, clinical safety, differential privacy, privacy-enhancing AI
 \end{IEEEkeywords}

 \section{Introduction}\label{sec:intro}